World vaccination rates are healthy overall, according to the WHO

 But how do nations attain that high level?
 Naturally, the answers vary around the globe.

-European vaccination rates are high overall, yet measles is spreading where vaccination rates have declined, the World Health Organization warned this year
+Though European vaccination rates are high overall, measles continues to spread where vaccination rates have declined, the World Health Organization warned in 2016.
+Measles is a viral disease that can lead to complications including pneumonia and encephalitis.

 “Every European country is different,” Larson said.
 “Each have their own immunization schedule, which can differ between countries.”

-Generally, though, European nations tend to prefer voluntary vaccination to mandates, Larson said.
+Generally, European nations tend to prefer voluntary vaccination to mandates, Larson said.

 Though overall sentiment toward vaccinations is positive, the research team found wide variability between countries and across regions.